Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Volume effects and Coulombic interactions between ions

-These associations and reactions depend on the reference contribution to the chemical potential, $c_{\text{ref},i}$, and the ideal contribution, $\ln c_i$, of each ion in solution, as we discuss in the next section.
-But other contributions to the chemical potential are also important, and here we discuss ion volume effects at high salt concentrations, and direct ion-ion Coulombic interactions relevant at all concentrations.
-The volumetric effect is caused by ions taking up space from one another, and that leads to an increase in the chemical potential.
-For this term we use the index `exc', relating to the word `excess', but it can also be read as `exclusion'.
-The Carnahan-Starling (CS) equation is the most accurate approach to describe this effect, and is given by
+Besides the ideal term, the reference term, and affinity, other contributions to the chemical potential of an ion or other molecule are also important, and here we discuss volume effects, and Coulombic interactions between ions.
+The volume effect is caused by ions taking up space, and that space is no longer available for other ions, and this leads to an increase in the chemical potential of all ions.
+Also the matrix of a material excludes volume, which likewise impacts $\mu_{\text{exc},i}$ of an ion.
+This index exc relates to the word excess, but it can also be read as exclusion.
+For a solution of ions that are all described as spheres of the same size, the Carnahan-Starling (CS) equation is the most accurate approach to describe this effect, and is given by

 where $\phi$ is the volume fraction taken up by all ions in solution.\footnote{In other sections of this paper, $\phi$ is the electrical potential, and $\phi\s{D}$ is the Donnan potential.
 The symbol $\phi$ is also used for the osmotic coefficient.} The CS-equation assumes that all (hydrated) ions are spherical and of equal size.
-There are extensions to include mixtures of spherical particles of unequal sizes, to describe molecules as short strings of connected beads rather than spheres, or to describe ions inside dilute or dense porous structures~\cite{Spruijt_2014,Biesheuvel_Dykstra_2020,Castano_2022}.
-Because in solution ion volume fractions are generally not that much, perhaps a few percent, this excess term is in most cases not very important in solution, unless we have very high concentrations, for instance 0.5~M or more.
-This situation is very different in a porous material, as we discuss further on.
+There are extensions to include mixtures of spherical particles of unequal sizes, to describe molecules as short strings of connected beads rather than spheres, and to describe ions inside dilute or dense porous structures~\cite{Spruijt_2014,Biesheuvel_Dykstra_2020,Castano_2022}.
+Because in solution ion volume fractions are generally not more than perhaps a few percent, this excess term is in most cases not very important in solution, unless we have very high concentrations, for instance 0.5~M or more.
+This situation is very different in a porous material, as we discuss in the next box.

+\begin{framed} \underline{Ion volume effects in porous materials, and resulting selectivity}.
+Expressions are available for $\mu_{\text{exc},i}$ for ions (or other molecules) in a porous material that take into account their size, their concentration, and the concentration of other molecules, and how dense is the porous material.
+In such a description the porous material is characterized by its porosity, and by a characteristic pore dimension, $h\s{p}$, which is the ratio of all pore volume, over the internal surface area.
+This is the area of contact inside the porous structure between the liquid-filled pores and the matrix material.
+It is the inverse of a factor $a\s{L}$ which is a liquid-solid specific area, i.e., a contact area per unit liquid phase volume, a relevant parameter in chemical engineering calculations.